Distribution of interspike intervals of a neuron with inhibitory autapse stimulated with a renewal process: Methods

-The neuron transforms the input stream of impulses into the output stream, see upper panel of Fig. \ref{neurons}.
-Instead of specifying a particular neuronal model, we consider a class of neuronal models, which satisfy the following conditions:

-\begin{itemize} \item Cond0: Neuron is deterministic: Identical stimuli elicit identical spike trains from the same neuron. \item Cond1: Neuron is stimulated with a renewal point stochastic process of excitatory impulses.
-The distribution of the intervals between those impulses is $p^{in}(t)$ where $t$ is a time between two consecutive impulses in the input stream. \item Cond2: Neuron can be triggered only at the moment of receiving an input impulse. \item Cond3: Just after triggering, neuron fires a spike and immediately appears in its resting state, and remains there until an input impulse is received. \item Cond4: Neuron's output statistics is characterized by the output ISI PDF $p^0(t)$ where $t$ means an ISI duration. \end{itemize}
+In this paper, we study a set of deterministic neuronal models with delayed inhibitory feedback under stochastic stimulation.
+The neuron transforms the input point renewal stream of excitatory impulses into the output stream, see Fig. \ref{neurons}.
+The distribution of the intervals between input impulses is $p^{in}(t)$, where $t$ is a time between two consecutive impulses in the input stream.
+The neuron can be triggered only at the moment of receiving an input impulse.
+Further, just after triggering, the neuron fires a spike and immediately appears in its resting state, and remains there until an input impulse is received.

-Additionally, we assume here that, if starting from its resting state, a neuron reqiures more than one input impulse in order to be trigerred and, consequently, emit an output spike.